01 of 08

 The Problem: Rust Colored Water or Bad Odor

-Does your water come out of the faucet with a brown, yellow or red tint to it?
-There could be corrosion occurring inside your water heater tank or the pipes in your home.
-If your water comes out smelling like rotten eggs, there could be bacteria in the tank.
-You might need to replace your anode rod.Continue to 7 of 7 below.
+If your water comes out of the faucet with a brown, yellow, or red tint to it, there could be corrosion occurring inside your water heater tank or in the pipes in your home.
+If your water comes out smelling like rotten eggs, there could be bacteria in the hot water heater tank.
+You might need to replace the anode rod in the tank.Continue to 8 of 8 below.